CHCCS Exceptional Children

 The mission of the Chapel Hill-Carrboro City Schools is to ensure that all students acquire the knowledge, skills, behaviors, and attitudes to achieve their learning potential.
 In that spirit, our programs are designed to support students with disabilities as they acquire academic, social, and functional skills.
 We support the policy of moderate inclusion, so that even students with the most severe disabilities spend time with typically developing peers.
 We serve students from 3 through 21 years of age.

-In Accordance with applicable state and federal regulations, Chapel Hill Carrboro City Schools hereby notifies you of its intent to destroy the exceptional children student records on file for students who reach the age of 26 on or by July 1, 2025.
+In accordance with applicable state and federal regulations, Chapel Hill Carrboro City Schools hereby notifies you of its intent to destroy the exceptional children student records on file for students who have a birthday between July 1, 1999 and July 1, 2000.
 Student records that will be destroyed are, all exceptional children’s records [copies of Individualized Education Programs (IEPs), test reports, progress reports].
-Destruction of these records will begin on or after July 30, 2025.
+Destruction of these records will begin on or after July 30, 2026.
+Students who were born before July 1, 1999 have already been destroyed per our previous notice.

 CHCCS Contact EC Department